 If there is some scandal lurking that’s going to derail the Trump administration, I think it’s going to be found by following the money, not by following the Russian bots.

 Adam Davidson has been investigating this since Trump’s election.
 If you’re an avid podcast listener, you probably know Adam from his days at Planet Money.
 He’s now at the New Yorker, doing some of the best investigative work on the Trump Organization.
 You’ll want to hear what he’s found.

 A lot of what is documented by Adam Davidson echoes the kinds of things I was alluding to in Caveat Emptor in January of 2017.
-The OHM is dirty, has always been dirty.
+Mr. Trump is dirty, has always been dirty.
 That is the kind of business he conducts, and this isn’t a secret in any real sense.
 It was only a matter of time till this evidence became news, and brought down his corrupt administration.
-The only question is, will the truth arrive in time to save the US from itself, or will the OHM have made such a mess of things that we cannot recover from it?
+The only question is, will the truth arrive in time to save the US from itself, or will Mr. Trump have made such a mess of things that we cannot recover from it?

 We’ve heard the phrase constitutional crisis all our lives.
 It’s a phrase I’ve heard and seen attached to many different people for many different reasons over the course of my 50+ years.
 The phrase is more than just a little misleading.
 As I’ve heard several pundits note in the last few years, the United States is always in a constitutional crisis because there is always someone out there doing something that is questionable from a constitutional basis.
-But the Orange Hate-Monkey (OHM) represents a level of disregard for lawful behavior that shocks even a dyed-in-the-wool non-conformist like myself.
+But Mr. Trump represents a level of disregard for lawful behavior that shocks even a dyed-in-the-wool non-conformist like myself.